chuckhilltoday.com

 While adversity may stretch you — prosperity will expose you.
 I’s not usually the storms that undo a leader — it’s the sunshine.
 Again: Success will test your heart far more than adversity ever will!

 So let me ask you: How’s your heart?
-Not your ministry.
-Not your numbers.
-Your heart.
+(Not your ministry.
+Not your numbers…but your heart.)

 Are you staying humble?
-Staying accountable?
+Are you staying accountable?
 Are you staying dependent upon Jesus?

-Because pride rarely shouts its arrival.
-It whispers.
-“You deserve this.
+Because pride rarely announces its arrival.
+Rather, it whispers lies like: “You deserve this.
 You’ve earned this.
 You don’t need anyone else’s input.”

-That’s why leaders must guard their hearts — especially when things are going well.
+And that’s why it’s so important that leaders guard their hearts — especially when things are going well.

 3. STRENGTHEN YOUR SOUL — WITH HOLY HABITS